NCAR/cesm_unit_test_tutorial/README.rst

 You need to put a ``CMakeLists.txt`` file in your new unit test directory, which tells CMake how to build this unit test.
 For this ``circle_test`` example, you can copy one of the files from the ``cmake_files`` subdirectory of this repository.
-Pick the file matching the component you are testing.
+Pick the file matching the component you are testing (e.g., ``CMakeLists_cam.txt`` if you're doing this example for CAM).
 Copy this file into your new unit test directory (the directory containing ``test_circle.pf``). **Rename the file to just CMakeLists.txt.**